Business for Social Impact

 This unit requires students to apply for a pre-approved faculty or university program.
 On successful application, students will be enrolled in either MWL305 or MWL705 by the Faculty WIL team.
 Students cannot self-enrol in this unit.

 Please see approved programs below for further details and how to apply.

-Join the Business & Law WIL team at Deakin Warrnambool for our first program as part of the Rural, Regional and Remote (3R) program series.
-In this two-week intensive consulting program, student teams of 4-5 will work with a regional business in Warrnambool on an industry problem or project.
-Students will also be engaged in a range of local activities and industry sessions, before presenting their recommendations to the client on the final program day.
+This is a two-week intensive program based at our Deakin Warrnambool campus.
+Student teams of 4-5 will work with a local regional business on an industry project with a social or community focus.
+Students will also be engaged in a range of local activities, academic and industry sessions before presenting their project findings to the client on the final program day.

 Location: Deakin Warrnambool Campus

 The DeakinTALENT FreelancingHUB is an exciting and innovative work-integrated learning initiative designed to develop work-ready graduates.
-The FreelancingHUB offers internships within a cross-disciplinary, cross-cultural team, developing a solution for a not-for-profit or community organisations.
+The FreelancingHUB offers internships within a cross-disciplinary, cross-cultural team, developing solutions for not-for-profit or community organisations.
 Each project team is assigned an experienced industry mentor/project manager.

 The FreelancingHUB gives interns an opportunity to explore working-for-self as a professional freelancer within a co-working space whilst developing key employability skills such as communication, collaboration, creativity and critical thinking.
 Internships are open to students across all study areas and Campuses including the Cloud.